TN 68 (05-16)

 NOTE: U.S. domestic (i.e., non-border) field offices (FOs) should not attempt to process an IDD request for this country.
 U.S. domestic FOs must forward all appropriate information to the Office of Earnings and International Operations, Division of International Operations (OEIO, DIO) for processing.
 For more information on forwarding IDD information, see GN 02402.205C, GN 01010.255, and GN 01702.310C.

 We receive requests to input bank data by mail, phone, or fax in the following formats:

 NOTE: If upon receipt of the information, there are any discrepancies, follow instructions in GN 00203.020 and GN 02402.025.

 The processing FI for Tunisia has a prefix of 68 at the beginning of the Routing Transit Number (RTN).

 C. Overview of IDD for Tunisia

-IDD payments sent to Tunisia must be in Tunisia Dinars (TND) accounts at local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate, or DIO for input.
-DIO faxes incomplete forms to the Federal Benefits Unit (FBU) at the U.S. Embassy or Consulate that serves that territory.
-The FBU will contact the beneficiary or FI for the additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Tunisia.
+The FBU contacts the beneficiary or FI for additional information.